Canon 30D vs R6

 The Canon EOS 30D and the Canon EOS R6 are two enthusiast cameras that were officially introduced, respectively, in February 2006 and July 2020.
-The 30D is a DSLR, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (30D) and a full frame (Canon R6) sensor.
-The 30D has a resolution of 8.2 megapixels, whereas the Canon R6 provides 20 MP.
+The 30D is a DSLR, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (30D) and a full frame (R6) sensor.
+The 30D has a resolution of 8.2 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 30D and the Canon EOS R6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 30D and the Canon R6 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.